AutoGameUI: Constructing High-Fidelity GameUI via Multimodal Correspondence Matching: Related Work

 \subsection{Representation of UIs}

-How to extract and represent the data attributes of graphical UIs is crucial for downstream tasks such as UI recognition \cite{li2022learning}, UI completion \cite{jiang2024graph4gui}, UI generation \cite{inoue2023layoutdm}, UI structuring \cite{wu2021screen}, etc. The essential attributes include spatial layout, semantics, visual appearance, textual content, view hierarchy, and rendering order.
-Most of the existing methods for UI representation exhibit equal treatment toward spatial layout and semantics but overlook others.
-For example, LayoutTrans \cite{gupta2021layouttransformer} developed a transformer model for layout generation based on the 2D bounding box and the semantic label of each element.
-LayoutDM \cite{inoue2023layoutdm} also trained a transformer model as the backbone in the reverse diffusion process, to formulate the mapping between latent representation and original layout.
-Other efforts \cite{yamaguchi2021canvasvae,wang2020docstruct,jiang2024graph4gui} attempted to enhance representation performance by integrating visual appearance and textual content, but they still fell short in comprehending the hierarchy and rendering order.
-Some studies \cite{li2021screen2vec,bai2023layout} delved into the modeling of the hierarchy, while the rendering order has not been explored yet.
-Few works extend adequate consideration to the rendering order for visual consistencies.
-This neglect is associated with the inherent limitations of public datasets like the RICO \cite{deka2017rico} and PubLayNet \cite{zhong2019publaynet}.
-In these datasets, the layout of UI elements does not involve complex occlusion relationships.
-Moreover, the datasets only provide RGB screenshots, not the raw RGBA images used in the rendering pipeline.
+Representing graphical UIs is crucial for tasks such as UI recognition \cite{li2022learning}, UI completion \cite{jiang2024graph4gui}, UI generation \cite{inoue2023layoutdm}, and UI structuring \cite{wu2021screen}.
+The essential attributes of graphical UIs include spatial layout, semantics, image texture, textual content, view hierarchy, and rendering order.
+Most methods primarily focus on spatial layout and semantics but overlook others.
+LayoutTrans \cite{gupta2021layouttransformer}, LayoutDM \cite{inoue2023layoutdm} and LayoutFlow \cite{guerreiro2024layoutflow} generated UIs based on layout geometry and semantics.
+Other efforts \cite{he2021actionbert, yamaguchi2021canvasvae,jiang2024graph4gui} incorporated image texture and textual content but fell short in understanding hierarchy and rendering order.
+Some studies \cite{li2021screen2vec,bai2023layout} modeled hierarchy while rendering order remains unexplored.

-Compared to previous works, we incorporate spatial layout, semantics, textual content, view hierarchy, and rendering order to comprehend the graphical UIs, which lay a robust foundation for subsequent computational tasks.
-Besides, we create a real-world game UI dataset based on actual game projects to measure and demonstrate the effectiveness of our method.